top of page

 Dr. Ellen Dierenfeld with elephant

-Present activity includes roles as Honorary Professor, School of Animal, Rural & Environmental Sciences at Nottingham Trent University in the UK, Editorial Boards for Zoo Biology and Dairy Science, Veterinary & Animal Husbandry and Animals scientific journals, as well as Consulting Nutritionist for several zoos, private facilities/individuals, and feed manufacturers.
+Other activity includes roles as Visiting Professor at Ghent University in Belgium, and Editorial Boards for Zoo Biology and Animals scientific journals, as well as Consulting Nutritionist for several zoos, private facilities/individuals, and feed manufacturers.
 Ellen has conducted field work on six continents with a variety of both wildlife and livestock species, focusing on native/local feed ingredient composition and animal utilization.
-She has mentored >200 students/interns in aspects of comparative nutrition, and currently co-supervises graduate student activities in the UK and Australia, working with multiple species and nutrients.
+She has mentored >200 students/interns in aspects of comparative nutrition, and currently co-supervises graduate student activities in the US, EU, Africa & Latin America targeting multiple species and nutrients.

-Ellen has published more than 250 peer-reviewed articles, co-authored the book, 'Comparative Animal Nutrition and Metabolism’, and developed Zootrition records keeping and nutritional analysis software.
+With collaborators, she has published more than 250 peer-reviewed articles, co-authored the book, 'Comparative Animal Nutrition and Metabolism’, and assisted in development of Zootrition© records keeping and nutritional analysis software.

 Hollis Burbank-Hammarlund, MRP